ezgliding/goigc/README.md

 gps formats.

 You can use goigc to:
-* Parse and get metadata for flights in multiple formats (igc, gpx, ...)
+* Parse and view metadata for flights in multiple formats (igc, gpx, ...)
+* Analyse flight phases, thermalling, straight flight, percentages, etc
 * Convert flights between all formats
 * Run flight optimization following popular competition rules (olc, netcoupe, ...)